There are a million dog run ideas on the internet, but MegaGrass is here to help narrow it down the top 10.

 8. Enclosed Pet Run

 Space specifically built with get-togethers in mind, this pet run encourages pet owners and their pets to play and stay active together.
-The generous floor space and wooden tables will allow you to rest while sharing pet care tips with other fur mommies or daddies.
+The generous floor space and wooden tables make good resting areas!

 9. Cobblestone Accented Pet Run

-This pet run doesn't only look neat, but it also reflects how the humans of this household prioritize their pet’s safety.
-Although limited in size, this style allows pet owners to supervise their dog’s activities by providing cobblestones they can use to accompany their fur babies while they do their business.
+This pet run doesn't only look neat, but also has practical use.
+Although limited in size, this style is great for potty training.
+The cobblestones provide a place to stand while pet owners accompany their puppy while they do their business.
 If you’re feeling adventurous, you can install a firepit, a swing, or a play area where the entire family can sit back and relax.

 10. Scenic Pet Run